FREQUENTLY ASKED QUESTIONS

 Why are your prices higher sometimes than other thrift stores?

 We hear this from time to time.
 We feel our prices are competitive.
 New items are generally priced at 50% of the retail price and used items from 25-33% of the retail price depending on the condition of the item.
 We have daily sales that are posted on Facebook and instore, so customers can get some great deals.

-All funds generated through Respun Threads stay in this community.
+All funds generated through Respun Threads stay within our catchment area.
 As well as supporting the Food Bank, sales at Respun Threads support employment opportunities and other programs that are run through our facility.
-EBN does not receive operational grants from any provincial or federal government programs.
-EBN does receive on occasion special grants for specific programming or activity.
+Except for the Covid 19 Pandemic time frame, EBN does not receive operational grants from any provincial or federal government programs.
+EBN has on occasion received special project grants from outside agencies.

 Why don’t you take all donations?